History of the world's tallest structures: Buildings

-World's highest observation deck
+Here are the world records by category since the CTBUH defined them in 1996:

+Observation decks

-Timeline of development of world's highest observation deck since inauguration of Eiffel Tower.
+Timeline of development of world's highest observation deck since opening of the Washington Monument in 1888.

 Higher observation decks have existed on mountain tops or cliffs, rather than on tall structures.
 The Grand Canyon Skywalk, constructed in 2007, protrudes 70 ft over the west rim of the Grand Canyon and is approximately 1100 m above the Colorado River, making it the highest of these types of structures.

-Timeline of guyed structures on land

-As most of the tallest structures are guyed masts, here is a timeline of world's tallest guyed masts, since the beginning of radio technology.